-- (2) Pending the hearing of an action in relation to such proceedings the court may, on the application of the owner, make such order as it thinks fit for the protection of the goods. - (3) On hearing the action, the court may, without prejudice to any other power- - (a) order the delivery of the goods to the owner, - (b) order such delivery but postpone its operation subject to such conditions as the court thinks fit, or - 20 (c) order- - (i) the transfer to the hirer of title to part of the goods, and - (ii) delivery of the remainder to the owner, subject to such conditions as the court thinks fit. - (4) Where the operation of an order is postponed under subsection (3) (b) the agreement shall continue to operate except that- - (a) no further sum shall become payable on account of the unpaid balance except as provided for in the order, and - (b) the court may modify the terms of the agreement as it thinks 30 - 61.-(1) A hirer shall, at any time before the final payment under Termination of hirea hire-purchase agreement is due, be entitled to determine the agreement by giving notice of termination in writing to the owner or any hirer. person entitled or authorised to receive the sums payable under the 35 agreement.
+- (2) Pending the hearing of an action, or any settlement, in relation 40 to such proceedings the court may, on the application of the owner, make such order as it thinks fit for the protection of the goods. - (3) On hearing the action, the court may, without prejudice to any other power- - (a) order the delivery of the goods to the owner, - (b) order such delivery but postpone its operation subject to such conditions as the court thinks fit, or - (c) order-

+(i) the transfer to the hirer of title to part of the goods,

+- (ii) delivery of the remainder to the owner, subject to such conditions as the court thinks fit. - (4) Where the operation of an order is postponed under subsection (3) (b) the agreement shall continue to operate except that- - (a) no further sum shall become payable on account of the 5 unpaid balance except as provided for in the order, and - (b) the court may modify the terms of the agreement as it thinks fit.

+Termination of hirepurchase agreements by the hirer.